Your U of T Resource Finder

 In order to sign up for the Dissertation Boot Camp, you must meet the following conditions:

-For in-person participants: Each in-person participant is asked to pay $20 (twenty dollars) to defray the cost of coffee and light snacks (lunch excluded!).
+For in-person participants: Each in-person participant is asked to pay $20 (twenty dollars) to defray the cost of coffee and cookies (lunch excluded).
 Please bring the cash with you on the first day.
 In-person enrolment is limited to 20 PhD candidates, and eligible applicants will be accepted on a first-come, first-served basis.

 For virtual participants: There is no cost for virtual attendance.
 Virtual enrolment is limited to 25 PhD candidates, and eligible applicants will be accepted on a first-come, first-served basis.